chickenandstats/chickenstats/README.md

 * `chickenstats.chicken_nhl`
 * `chickenstats.evolving_hockey`

-The package is under active development - features will be added or modified in the coming weeks & months.
+The package is under active development - features will be added or modified over time.

 ### chicken_nhl